 - Fully automated operation

-- 24 hours or less holding time on USCG TA certificate
+- 2 hours’ holding time on USCG TA Certificate

 - Operational without add-ons